 The OPS do not prevent osteopaths from providing care and treatment to a patient in a different capacity.
-In doing so, however, the osteopath should ensure that the approach they take to their work meets D1 and D7, as set out above.
+However, the osteopath should ensure that the approach they take meets standards D1 and D7.
 It is important for osteopaths to be aware that although a patient may have chosen to be treated by them in a different capacity they may have done so on the basis that the osteopath is a regulated healthcare professional.
 This might give the patient a degree of assurance about the standard of patient care they can expect.
 The osteopath therefore needs to be sure that they understand the patient's expectations and are clear about the service they are able to provide to the patient in the context.